 When it comes to conversation, keep things light and simple.
 Be sure to speak slowly and if you ask questions, ask just one at a time and allow them extra time to formulate an answer.
 Don’t ask them to remember specific events or people, but if they do bring up a special memory, enjoy sharing the memory with them.
 People with dementia often become confused about time so if they begin to discuss someone who has passed away or are confused about certain events, don’t argue or correct them.

-At some facilities for assisted living in Vista, it is permissible to bring a pet to a visit.
+At some facilities for assisted living, it is permissible to bring a pet to a visit.
 Your loved one might enjoy spending time with a furry friend, so ask about the possibility of bringing a dog or cat during a visit.
 This can provide a great deal of comfort and petting the animal and sharing stories about the animal can provide you with something to do.
 It might even spark memories of pets that your loved one had in the past or other pleasant memories.
 Even if your loved one has reached a point where they have difficulty speaking, petting an animal can bring comfort.

 Leaving can be the most difficult part of the visit, and it can be upsetting for both you and your loved one.
 It can help to schedule the visit prior to a meal or another activity to make an interesting transition for your loved one.
 Don’t make a big deal out of leaving, simply say, “I have enjoyed our visit, and I will come back for another one soon.
 But I have to leave now.
 Can I give you a hug?”
 If you do notice, during your visit, that your loved one seems tired or confused, it might be wise to cut the visit short.